codefresh-io/docs.codefresh.io/_posts/2024-05-22-may-release-notes.md

 ### Usability enhancements

 ##### GitOps: Breadcrumbs
-These enhancements are coming soon...stay tuned for the announcement.

-We have improved the implementation of breadcrumbs for a smoother navigation experience.
+We are improving the implementation of breadcrumbs for a smoother navigation experience.
+These enhancements are coming soon...so stay tuned for the announcement.

 **Sibling display and navigation**
 The end of the path now shows all sibling items if available.